Financial Aid and Financial Aid Programs

 These gifts are awarded from funds donated each year for the purpose of providing assistance to students.
 Recipients are selected through the financial aid review process, and these scholarships may be awarded to a student as a portion of their institutional scholarship offer.
 Click here for a list of current scholarships.

 Davis & Elkins participates in the William D. Ford Federal Direct Loan Program allowing students to utilize Direct Subsidized/Unsubsidized Stafford Loans and Parent PLUS Loans based upon their eligibility as determined by the results of their FAFSA.
 Additionally, the College participates in the Federal Perkins Loan program (program expiration 2017-2018).
-The Financial Planning Office also maintains a listing of recommend private student loan lenders.
+The Office of Financial Aid also maintains a listing of recommend private student loan lenders.

 Many students are offered opportunities for on-campus and off-campus employment in a variety of positions through the Federal Work-Study Program based upon their eligibility as determined by the results of their FAFSA.